Japanese Milk Bread

 This Japanese milk bread recipe includes milk, butter, an egg, and yeast for an aromatic loaf.
 This recipe creates dinner rolls your family will love.
-Light, and airy as a cloud, the bread dough uses the Asian method of water roux called tangzhong.
-Delish on its own but perfect for breakfast, lunch, or dinner.
+Light and airy as a cloud, the bread dough uses the Asian method of water roux called tangzhong.
+Delish on its own, but perfect for breakfast, lunch, or dinner.

-Well, it's a Japanese technique called yukone (yudane) using a roux.
+What is tangzhong?
+Well, it’s a Japanese technique called yukone (yudane) using a roux.
 This method was adopted by a Taiwanese woman named Yvonne Chen.
-This Hokkaido milk bread is made with a roux that's made with flour and water (or milk).
+This Hokkaido milk bread is made with a roux that’s made with flour and water (or milk).
 I like the combination of the two.
-This roux is like a thick pudding made by cooking flour, water, and milk.
-Once thickened, it is cooled to room temperature and then added to the dough-making process.

 How does it work?

-Well, the water is absorbed by the flour at a high temperature and the starch is gelatinized without forming any gluten (that is why it must be cooked carefully).
+Well, the water is absorbed by the flour at a high temperature, and the starch is gelatinized without forming any gluten (that is why it must be cooked carefully).
 This allows the starch in the tangzhong to absorb far more liquid at room temperature later.
-That's why when tangzhong is added to the dough, we can use more water, which in turn gives us a soft, stable yet spongy texture in the final bread loaves.
-Did you know you can add tangzhong to any bread to improve its consistency and texture?
-Yup!
+That’s why when tangzhong is added to the dough, we can use more water, which in turn gives us a soft, stable yet spongy texture in the final bread loaves.

 Why make these dinner rolls?